jessegrosjean/OLD-birch-outline-editor/README.md

-# FoldingText
+# FoldingText for Atom

 For making lists in [Atom](https://atom.io).
 FoldingText is an outline editor with productivity features.
-Use *File > New Outline* to get started.
+Once you've installed the FoldingText package use *File > New Outline* to get started.

 Features: